vmware-archive/hillview/docs/userManual.md

 ### LAMP projection

-(This is an experimental feature, which currently disabled because is too slow to apply to large datasets.)
+(This is an experimental feature, which is currently disabled because it is too slow to apply to large datasets.)
 This is another method to project a high-dimensional space to a low-dimensional space, called local affine multidimensional projection.
 This is based on the paper